nurse-the-code/useful-tips/java.md

 }
 ```

-To change the background color:
+To text with a blue background:
 ```
 public class foo {